Manaroopa: Plot

 Five former college friends go for a night trek to a place in forest called Karadi Guhe.
 En route, they see many ominous signs.
-They decide to setup the camp and the group finds two people missing when they wake up.
+They decide to set up the camp and the group finds two people missing when they wake up.
 Another of their friend is gagged and tied up.
 They also find that all that they had was stolen overnight.
 There is a cryptic message on a balloon and they decide to split up to find their friends and go back to home.
 The story revolves on a two-day journey of a strange experience of all five friends.
 It keeps the audiences hooked as they too feel as if it is their own self-obsessions having a causal relation with the story of this movie.